▲ Up

 Drug and Alcohol Testing

 All patients are subject to random drug and alcohol testing.
-Patients who receive controlled substance prescriptions from our practice are required to sign a contract with high levels of restrictions and compliance monitoring.
+Patients who receive controlled substance prescriptions from our practice are automatically engaging into a binding contract with high levels of restrictions and compliance monitoring.
 Please note this office participates in an initiative to help law enforcement control the growing concern with methamphetamine (METH) and/or illegal trafficking of controlled substances.

 Patients who receive controlled substance medication(s) from our practice understand and agree that legal action, including reporting suspected diversion, misuse, or trafficking, may be reported to appropriate legal authorities as well as notification to all/any prescribing providers identified may occur should the patient be suspected for or found in violation of our policies and/or controlled substance contract agreement.